dineshkumar-mb/Day01task/README.md

-By clicking the  uploaded text file we can see the task
+By clicking the  uploaded text file we can see the blog

 ##**1 here we can read the difference between http1 vs http2**

-##**2 here we can read about java script objects and innerrepresentation**
+##**2 here we can read about JavaScript’s internal representation of Objects:**